erinnacland/erinnacland.github.io/_pages/about.md

 <sub><b>Figure.</b> Negative emotion recognition's relation to concurrent physical aggression in 4- and 8-year-olds.
 Jitter was added to points.
 Recognition scores represent what % of the 30 negative expressions children correctly identified.
 The density of score distributions are provided on the top (emotion recognition) and right side (aggression) of the graph by age.</sub>

 <sub> Acland, E. L., Jambon, M., & Malti, T. (2021).
 Children's emotion recognition and aggression: A multi-cohort longitudinal study.
-Aggressive Behavior, 1– 13. https://doi.org/10.1002/ab.21989. ​Full-text available here. </sub>
+Aggressive Behavior, 1– 13. https://doi.org/10.1002/ab.21989. </sub>

 ---
 ### How is parasympathetic nervous system activity linked to prosociality in children?